kabisa/appdevcon-2022/workshop_starter/README.md

   * [New Transaction Screen](../final_app/lib/screens/new_transaction_screen.dart)
 </details>

-# Step 4: Adding State management and showing the Kudo Submitted Transaction with snackbar
+# Exercise 4: Storing new transactions (in memory) and displaying them

 * [Scaffold](https://api.flutter.dev/flutter/material/Scaffold-class.html) To display a snackbar or a persistent bottom sheet
 * [Scaffold.of(context)](https://api.flutter.dev/flutter/material/Scaffold/of.html) to talk with the snackbar